pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 ```
 u64     client-id
-u32     number of graph
+u64     id of graph
+u64     computation-id
 u32     algorithm number
-u64     computation-id
 ```

 The computation-id identifies this particular computation.

-If the graph number is not found, we return 404 and an error body as described above.
+If the graph id is not found, we return 404 and an error body as described above.

 Note that computation IDs are not per graph but global!